souzatharsis/podcastfy/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+But even more excitingly feel free to fork the repo and create your own app!
+Please let me know if I could be of help.

 ## License